districtr/districtr-site/README.md

 # Districtr

+Staging Site at `creative-axolotl-795334.netlify.app`

 ## Introduction

 Districtr is the open-source web app that empowers all people to draw districting plans.
-This is the Districtr website build on Gatsby
+This is the Districtr website build on Gatsby.

 ### Related Districtr Projects

 This platform is part of a suite of programs that create Districtr.org.

-- districtr-cms: A Wagtail CMS and API that manage the pages and data on the Districtr site..
+- [districtr-cms](https://github.com/districtr/districtr-cms): A Wagtail CMS and API that manage the pages and data on the Districtr site..
-- districtr-mapbox-gl: The Districtr React Component
+- [districtr-mapbox-gl](https://github.com/districtr/districtr-mapbox-gl): The Districtr React Component
 - Other Districtr and MGGG data tools

 ### Contributing